yogstation13/Administration/Guides/Newmin/Bans.md

-<p style="text-align:center"><span style="font-size:28px"><strong>Newmins Guide to Bans</strong></span></p><br>
+### Newmins Guide to Bans
-<p style="text-align:center">Not all bans  are created equal.
+Not all bans  are created equal.
 You won't see many Ick Ock permabans, in the same way you won't see many mass grief daybans.
 That's why we have admin discretion, to make decisions on the fly on what ban an offense deserves.
 The problem with this is that there is no baseline, so the same offense with the same previous notes could get a permaban from one admin, and just a note from another.
 With this guide I'm intending to group the rules up in a way that provides a baseline for new admins to use while they figure out where and how to apply their discretion.
 Remember.
-When in doubt, you can always ping admin chat for advice.</span>
+When in doubt, you can always ping admin chat for advice.

-<span style="font-size:28px"><strong>Using past notes:</strong></span>
+## Using past notes:
 You'll notices that most of the rules that can be broken, the first time they do it it's only a note.
 Usually they aren't going to do it 2 times in the same round, and it's pretty unlikely you'll be the one to catch the player breaking the same rule each time they break it.
 That's why we use notes to determine at what stage of escalating the punishment they should be at.
 When reading their notes, check the relevance of the note to the situation, and how recent it is.
 We all make mistakes from time to time, so that's why, excluding really major rule breaks, there's not much reason to go more than 3 months or so back when checking notes (unless they were recently unbanned from a long ban or it establishes a pattern.
 I.E. someone with a note for greytide 1 month ago, 3 months ago, 7 months ago, and 10 months ago has a pattern that you can factor into the punishment, but if they've only got a note from say, 7 months ago it can be essentially disregarded.)

-<span style="font-size:28px"><strong>Admin Discretion:</strong></span>
+## Admin Discretion:
 Not all tickets are going to go the same way.
 Some things to take into account when deciding how much punishment to apply are things like attitude in the ticket (were they cooperative?
 Argumentative?
 Did they rule lawyer the shit out of you?), whether they apologized without your prompting them, whether they lied at all, how well they understand what they did wrong, if they took the person they attacked/killed to medbay before/without your prompting, etc. Basically, think about what kind of players we want on the server.
 Reward the players that fit that mold, and punish the players that don't.

-<span style="font-size:28px"><strong>Minor Offenses:</strong></span>
+## Minor Offenses:
 Minor offences are rule breaks that have little to no impact on the round or server.
 These should be rule breaks where if you happened to miss it, it really wouldn't change anything.
 1st offense: note
 2nd offense: note/dayban/3 day jobban at your discretion